lrettig/awesome-spacemesh/README.md

 # awesome-spacemesh
 A crowdsourced list of Spacemesh-related resources and utilities.
+This is a personal project and is not maintained by the Spacemesh development company, nor are its contents reviewed or endorsed by the company.
 Feel free to open a pull request with contributions.

 The following are official Spacemesh project resources: